GoogleContainerTools/kpt-functions-catalog/examples/annotate-mutations-simple/README.md

 This example shows how the [`annotate-mutations`] function works.

-Running `annotate-mutations` function on the example packed will:
+Running `annotate-mutations` function on the example package will:

 1. Set `config.k8s.io/apply-time-mutation` annotation on resources with `apply-time-mutation` inline comments.